WHERE THE VERIFICATION BRIDGE STOPS

 TetherX also uses an on-site bridge - the TetherBox - but it does both jobs in one box: ringfencing the cameras off the public Internet, and acting as the edge recording / buffering tier for the VMS.
 There is no separate per-site monitoring-portal device; the same hardware is the recording layer and the secure tunnel into TetherX cloud.

 CHeKT does not publish a public price sheet.
-Pricing surfaces in three places: the CHeKT Video Control Panel hardware itself (CKB308/CKB312v2/CKB416, plus the 4-camera CKB308-4MPKIT bundle, quoted by the dealer); a per-account monthly subscription for the Monitoring Portal and AI features (a 2021 Southwest Dispatch price sheet showed $1 per account per month for Enhanced Monitoring features layered on top of E24 monitoring); and the monitoring centre's own dispatch fee on top.
-So an end customer pays hardware + CHeKT subscription + monitoring fee, across at least two vendors.
+Pricing surfaces in three places: the CHeKT Video Control Panel hardware itself (CKB308/CKB312v2/CKB416, plus the 4-camera CKB308-4MPKIT bundle - retail runs roughly $600 for the 8-channel CKB308, $1,000 for the 16-channel CKB416 and $1,990 for the camera kit, and the bridge now ships Alarm.com-branded through distribution post-acquisition); a per-bridge monthly verification subscription (a 2021 Southwest Dispatch price sheet showed $3-6 per bridge per month including 10 operator-handled video alarms, then $1 per extra activation, plus cloud-clip charges billed per 1,000); and the monitoring centre's own dispatch fee on top.
+Because the subscription is metered per event, the bill is not fixed: a weather event, a faulty sensor or a busy season pushes activations past the bundle and the monthly cost up with it.
+So an end customer pays hardware + a variable CHeKT subscription + monitoring fee, across at least two vendors.

 TetherX is one annual platform subscription priced by channel count (from £80/site/year) - dashboard, multi-site, alarms and access included - with cloud recording, AI search and ARC monitoring layered on per camera only where the customer wants them.
 Quoted through the integrator partner, predictable per-channel economics, one vendor relationship.

 CHeKT's pitch leans hard on its AI-partner network.
-Actuate, Camect, IronYun, AVA (Motorola Avigilon), Cawamo, VCA Technologies and Scylla all plug into the Monitoring Portal so the operator sees filtered, classified events instead of raw motion.
+Actuate, Camect, Cawamo, Hanwha AI, IronYun, Umbo, VCA Technology and AVA (Motorola Avigilon) all plug into the Monitoring Portal so the operator sees filtered, classified events instead of raw motion.
 This is a real strength of the platform - it turns dumb motion alarms into people / vehicle / weapon / loitering events for the central-station operator.
 CHeKT is not the only platform doing this (Immix runs AI Link with the same partner set), but the partner integration is solid.

 TetherX AI runs inside the same platform as recording, search, dashboards and the control room.
-The customer asks a question in natural language ("show me anyone wearing a red jacket near the loading bay yesterday") and the platform answers from the cloud-stored video directly - no external AI plug-in needed for the basic use cases.
+The customer filters by object, colour, zone and time (a person in red near the loading bay yesterday) and the platform answers from the cloud-stored video directly - no external AI plug-in needed for the basic use cases.
 Where the customer wants a specialist partner (e.g. weapon detection from a vendor with a verified track record), TetherX integrates the same way.
 So both platforms get to the same place; TetherX gets there without an extra vendor in the stack for the everyday flow.

 Yes - same architectural pattern as feeding Immix CS.
 TetherX owns the camera and recording layer; the central-station operator keeps the CHeKT Monitoring Portal workflow they already know.
 TetherX delivers a single tidy event with verified video attached so the CHeKT operator does not have to do slow live-view verification through the bridge hardware.
 The Alarm.com / CHeKT relationship the dealer has built stays exactly the same - TetherX just gives it a cleaner, more reliable video data source upstream.